-The anticipated performance and funding period is November 1, 2020 through September 29, 2021.
-Subsequent to the first 11-month budget period, funding will be awarded for up to 4 option years.
+The anticipated performance and funding period is April 1 through September 29, 2021.
+Subsequent to the first 6-month budget period, funding will be awarded for up to 4 option years for competitions 1 and 5.
 The number of awards, budget periods and award amounts are contingent upon the continued availability of funds and the recipient performance.